redwoodjs/redwood/docs/docs/serverless-functions.md

 import { reportError } from 'src/lib/errorHandling'
 ```

-If you just want to move some logic into another file, that's totally fine too!
+If you want to move some logic into another file, you can do so but an endpoint will be created for that file as well

 ```bash
 api/src